math2001/cmd-conf/docs/prompt-text.md

 outputting text in color in your terminal.

 Note that you might want to optimise this file, because it's going to be called *each* time you're going to type a new command!

-I'm currently looking on writing it in Go.
+So, build your own script to fit your needs, you're completely free now!

 [colorama]: https://pypi.python.org/pypi/colorama